Donderstal/IRL_RPG/README.md

 #### JAN 17, 2021
 * Adding some shorthands + getters to Game class
+* Now importing globals as vars instead of props

 #### JAN 16, 2021
 * Fixed inconsistencies in active tile logging